Aneesh-Pothuru/Vivid-19/README.md

 3. Front end with React
 4. JHU Covid-19 API

+### Contributions
+Vivid is a platform where information is consolidated and is open to use by the public.
+This project is 100% open sources and information and publishable data are available on Github as well.

 ### Project Progress
 * Still in progress
 * Targeted June 15th Completion